-The Offering

-Securities offered by us 2,450,000 units, each consisting of one share of common stock and one warrant to purchase one share of common stock.
-Each warrant to purchase common stock contained in a unit entitles the holder to purchase one share of our common stock at an initial exercise price of \$ per share (100% of the offering price per unit), subject to adjustment.
+The Offering Securities offered by us 3,360,000 units, each consisting of one share of common stock and one warrant to purchase one share of common stock.
+Each warrant to purchase common stock contained in a unit entitles the holder to purchase one share of our common stock at an initial exercise price of \$6.125 per share (100% of the offering price per unit), subject to adjustment.
 Each such warrant will become exercisable 30 days after the date of this prospectus or on such date the underwriters separate the units, whichever date is earlier, and will expire five years from the date of this prospectus.

-Common stock to be outstanding after this offering 8,396,637 shares (including shares included in the units but excluding shares underlying the warrants included in the units)

-Option to purchase additional units offered by us 367,500 units deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock to be outstanding after this offering 9,491,432 shares (including shares included in the units but excluding shares underlying the warrants included in the units) Option to purchase additional units offered by us 504,000 units Use of proceeds We estimate that our net proceeds from this offering will be \$17.3 million (or approximately \$20.2 million if the underwriters' option to purchase additional units from us is exercised in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds we receive from this offering to expand our commercial capabilities in selling and marketing related to our products, to fund our ongoing research and development activities, and for general corporate purposes, including working capital, operating expenses and capital expenditures.
 See "Use of Proceeds" for additional information.

-Use of proceeds We estimate that our net proceeds from this offering will be \$13.0 million (or approximately \$15.2 million if the underwriters' option to purchase additional units from us is exercised in full), after

-Risk factors

-You should carefully read and consider the information in the section titled "Risk Factors" and all other information set forth in this prospectus before deciding to purchase any units.

-Proposed Nasdaq trading symbols

-Our common stock has been approved for listing on The Nasdaq Stock Market LLC under the symbol warrants under the symbols "BNGOU" and "BNGOW," respectively.
+Risk factors You should carefully read and consider the information in the section titled "Risk Factors" and all other information set forth in this prospectus before deciding to purchase any units.
+Nasdaq trading symbols Our units, common stock and warrants have been approved for listing on the Nasdaq Stock Market LLC under the symbols "BNGOU," "BNGO" and "BNGOW," respectively.
+The number of charge of our common stock to a be outstanding after this offering is based on 2 020 225 shares of our common stack as of

-"BNGO" and we have applied for the listing on The Nasdaq Stock Market LLC of the units and the